numpy/numpy/doc/source/reference/security.rst

 for all involved parties.

-Advise for using NumPy on untrusted data
+Advice for using NumPy on untrusted data
 ----------------------------------------

 A user who can freely execute NumPy (or Python) functions must be considered